feffi/ansible-arch-user/README.md

 - hosts: all
   vars:
     user:
+      # The username/login to set
       name: "feffi"
+      # The password in cleartext to set
       password: "SOMEPASSWORD"
+      # The primary group of the new user
       group: "feffi"
+      # Additional groups the new user belongs to
       groups:
         - "uucp"
         - "wheel"
         - "games"
         - "rfkill"
+      # The login shell of the user
       shell: "/usr/bin/zsh"
   roles:
     - { role: ansible-user }